IanWei/math-parse/README.md

 ### **Backend**
 - Parses and evaluates mathematical expressions.
+- Generates an Abstract Syntax Tree (AST) for expressions to provide a structured representation of the parsed data.
 - Returns whether the expression evaluates to `true` or `false`.
 - Supports arithmetic and comparison operators.
 - Built using **Express** and **TypeScript**.
+- Unit tested with **Jest** for robust validation.

 ### **Frontend**
 - Provides a simple interface for entering mathematical expressions.